-A cucumber fence is fun and space saving way to grow cucumbers.
-If you have not tried growing cucumbers on a fence yet, you will be in for a pleasant surprise.
+A cucumber fence is fun, and a space saving way to grow cucumbers.
+If you haven’t tried growing cucumbers on a fence, you’ll be in for a pleasant surprise.
 Read on to learn the benefits and how to grow cucumbers on a fence.

 Benefits of Growing Cucumbers on a Fence